MK2112/shroud/README.md

 MIT.
 See [LICENSE](LICENSE) for details.

-This tool is a research project intended to showcase the obfuscation of timing and scrolling behavior.
+This tool is a research project intended to showcase the obfuscation of timing and scrolling behavior.<br>
 It is not intended for applied use.